Telangana needs to increase COVID-19 tests: Union Minister | Headlines

 The Centre has provided about 14 lakh N-95 masks, about 2,40,000 PPE kits and 1,400 ventilators, among others, to Telangana, the Minister of State for Home said adding it was even ready to provide more ventilators to Telangana.
 Prime Minister Narendra Modi, who held a video conference with Chief Ministers of various states recently, has stressed on not compromising on testing, he pointed out.

-Testing needs to be enhanced in five states and Telangana was among them, Reddy quoted Modi as saying.
+Referring to Modi's reported statement that testing needs to be enhanced in five states, Reddy said Telanagana was among them.
 The Union Minister claimed that though the population of India was more than 11 developed countries, it was doing well in terms of positive cases and deaths.

 Sixty per cent of those who died had comorbidities, while 40 per cent succumbed to coronavirus.
 To a query on the reported remarks of Telangana Governor Tamilisai Soundararajan on COVID-19 in the state, he said the she has not made any criticism against the state government.